saurajeet/icecat-import/trunk/java/readme.txt

-For building ice.jar (our test application which use icecat-api-1.0.jar) use:
+For building icecat-import.jar (our test application which use icecat-api-1.0.jar) use:

 ant -buildfile build.xml BuildAll